websanco/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/products/products-overview.md

 # Products Overview

-Products are the assets that drive your store and which are listed in the store's [Catalog](../../catalogs/creating-a-new-catalog.md).
-Users can add three types of product: [Simple](../product-types/creating-a-simple-product.md), [Grouped](../product-types/creating-a-grouped-product.md), and [Virtual](../product-types/creating-a-virtual-product.md).
-See [Introduction to Product Types](../product-types/introduction-to-product-types.md) for more information.
-Products and their related SKUs can be configured in a variety of useful ways.
+Products are the assets that drive your store and are listed in the store's [Catalog](../../catalogs/creating-a-new-catalog.md).
+Liferay Commerce provides three types of products: [Simple](../product-types/creating-a-simple-product.md), [Grouped](../product-types/creating-a-grouped-product.md), and [Virtual](../product-types/creating-a-virtual-product.md).
+See [Introduction to Product Types](../product-types/introduction-to-product-types.md) for more information. <!--review paragraph-->

+Products and their related SKUs can be configured in a variety of useful ways. <!--RECONSIDER: These products and their related SKUs can be configured in a variety of ways to ____. -->

 ## Product Options

-Product Options can be used to offer products with a variety of options such as size, quantity, and color.
+Product Options provide a convenient way to add custom fields to your products.
+They can be used to define product variants based on attributes (e.g., size, quantity, color, material), create bundles, and more.

 See [Customizing Your Product with Product Options](./customizing-your-product-with-product-options.md) to learn more.